lulav/LRS_Documentation/docs_data_analysis/validation/standard_deviation_test.md

 toc_max_heading_level: 4
 hide_title: true
 sidebar_position: 4
-sidebar_label: 'Standard deviation test'
+sidebar_label: 'Standard Deviation Test'
 description: 'Check standard deviation'
 ---
-## Standard deviation test
+# Standard Deviation Test

 [**std_test()**](../documentation/validation/validation.md#citros_data_analysis.validation.validation.Validation.std_test) test whether `n_std`-standard deviation is less than the given limits.
 In case there are NaN (Not a Number) values of standard deviation, to specify whether they should be considered as passing the test, set `nan_passed` = True or False (True by default).